silshack/summer2018/posts/WildGinger23/2018-06-04-WildGinger23-Reflection-2-&-The_Clicky_Turtle_Bar.md

 ---
 layout: post
 author: WildGinger23
-title: "Reflection 2 and 'The Clicky Turtle Bar'"
+title: "The Clicky Turtle Bar"
 ---

-@ Midcourse Reflection

-For the first part of my reflection I'd like to go through my process for problem solving the Clicky Turtle exercise real time.
+For reflection purposes I'd like to go through my process for problem solving the Clicky Turtle exercise real time.

 When I began I copied code directly over from the Clicky Turtles Exercise webpage into a new trinket.
 Unfortunately I got an error because I named the second module "animations" not "animations.py"